finbarr/airbrite-api/README.md

                 "gateway": "stripe",
                 "amount": 1337,
                 "currency": "usd",
-                "card_token": "tok_XXXXXXXXXXXXXX",
+                "capture": "charge",
-                "capture": "charge"
+                "card_token": "tok_XXXXXXXXXXXXXX"
             }],
             ...
         }

-2) At order creation, place an authorization/hold on the card (will drop off after ~7 days unless captured)
+2) At order creation, place an authorization on the default card belonging to the customer (will drop off after ~7 days unless captured)

         {
             ...,